stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 ## Python

-If you use Python, use the following scripts to run the dataflow job in the Service Project decribed in this post.
+If you use Python, use the following settings to run the dataflow job in the Service Project decribed in this post.
 ```
 export GOOGLE_APPLICATION_CREDENTIALS="[path-to-authentication-key-file]"
 echo $GOOGLE_APPLICATION_CREDENTIALS

 PROJECT=[SERVICE_PROJECT_ID]
 BUCKET=gs://[CLOUD_STORAGE_BUCKET]

 python -m apache_beam.examples.wordcount \
   --input gs://dataflow-samples/shakespeare/kinglear.txt \